jnozzi/cocoadev.com/markdown/NSTableView.md

 Just to save others the effort...

--- General/KritTer
+-- KritTer

 ----

-Also, if anyone is trying to get row rearranging by dragging to work, you could to worse than scour the source for General/FoundationCollectionsPalette; I have a working example (I hope!) -- General/KritTer
+Also, if anyone is trying to get row rearranging by dragging to work, you could to worse than scour the source for FoundationCollectionsPalette; I have a working example (I hope!) -- KritTer

-There's also Andrew Stone's excellent General/SDTableView, at http://www.stone.com/dev/General/SDTableView/General/ReordingTableView.html
+There's also Andrew Stone's excellent SDTableView, at http://www.stone.com/dev/SDTableView/ReordingTableView.html

---General/JackNutting
+--JackNutting

-Easy way out -- use a data source: http://homepage.mac.com/mmalc/General/CocoaExamples/Bookmarks.zip Use the General/DNDArrayController class for the content binding and the data source (and the delegate, if you want to...but I don't think this is required) -- General/JediKnil
+Easy way out -- use a data source: http://homepage.mac.com/mmalc/CocoaExamples/Bookmarks.zip Use the DNDArrayController class for the content binding and the data source (and the delegate, if you want to...but I don't think this is required) -- JediKnil

 ----

-More information that may prove useful: as someone on the General/CocoaDev mailing list has found, no matter how many times you click on the header of a table, it won't become General/FirstResponder.
+More information that may prove useful: as someone on the CocoaDev mailing list has found, no matter how many times you click on the header of a table, it won't become FirstResponder.
 This may surprise you, but you can always add code to make it so.

 -- Kritter